LOKESH865/LOKESH865.github.io/370project/README.md

-# Employee Management System Database
+# Office Collaborator System Database

 Hello There, It is a simple university project of database course.
 I have made a simple UI and basic SQL commands to make this project.
-Created with help of YouTube, Google, GitHub, Stack Overflow, free templates on the internet and so on.
+Created with help of YouTube, Google, GitHub,free templates on the internet and so on.

 ## This site features:
 ### Admin Panel: